spatie/laravel-event-projector/docs/handling-events/using-reactors.md

 ## Registering reactors

-By default, the package will automatically find an register all reactors found in your application.

-Alternatively, you can also manually register them in the `reactors` key of the `event-projectors` config file.
+Reactors can be registered in the `reactors` key of the `event-projectors` config file.

-They can also be added to the `Projectionist`.
+Alternatively, they can be added to the `Projectionist`.
 This can be done anywhere, but typically you would do this in a ServiceProvider of your own.

 ```php
 namespace App\Providers;